Gaya, Nigeria

-Gaya is a Local Government Area in Kano State, Nigeria.
-Its headquarters are in the town of Gaya in the north of the area.
+Gaya is a town, emirate and Local Government Area in Kano State, Nigeria.

 It has an area of 613 km^{2} and a population of 201,016 in the 2006 census.

-The postal code of the area is 713.

 History

 Gaya is the oldest and most significant site in Kano's history and precedes the foundation of Kano itself.
 Gaya is believed to be the origin of a man named Kano who first settled in the present Kano State on his search for ironstone.
 The earliest known settlers of Kano were known as "Abagayawa".
 Gaya served as an important terminus of a migratory corridor through which there was an influx of immigrating peoples especially from Eastern Sudan, the Maghrib and the Middle East.
 Bagauda and his people were said to have passed through Gaya before making their way to Dala and establishing the Kingdom of Kano in 999 CE.
 Gaya was soon absorbed into the newly founded Kingdom by its adventurous new rulers and would become one of the most influential provinces in the State.